 > ./configure --prefix=/usr1/localwill cause the 'make install' command to copy the CFITSIO libcfitsio file to /usr1/local/lib and the necessary include files to /usr1/local/include (assuming of course that the process has permission to write to these directories).

-The optional -enable-reentrant flag will attempt to configure CFITSIO so that it can be used in multi-threaded programs.
-See the "Using CFITSIO in Multi-threaded Environments" section, below, for more
+The -enable-reentrant option will attempt to configure CFITSIO so that it can be used in multi-threaded programs.
+See the "Using CFITSIO in Multi-threaded Environments" section, below, for more details.

-The optional -enable-sse2 and -enable-ssse3 flags will cause configure to attempt to build CFITSIO using faster byte-swapping algorithms.
+The -enable-sse2 and -enable-ssse3 options will cause configure to attempt to build CFITSIO using faster byte-swapping algorithms.
 See the "Optimizing Programs" chapter of this manual for more information about these options.

 The 'make shared' option builds a shared or dynamic version of the CFITSIO library.
 When using the shared library the executable code is not copied into your program at link time and instead the program locates the necessary library code at run time, normally through LD_LIBRARY_PATH or some other method.
 The advantages of using a shared library are: